chrisgrieser/nvim-origami/README.md

 - `nvim-ufo` is now incompatible with this plugin (most of its features are now offered by `nvim-origami` in a more lightweight way).
 - Saving folds across sessions is no longer supported by this plugin.
-- If you do not like the changes from v2.0, you can pin `nvim-origami` to `tag = v1.9`.
+- If you do not like the changes from v2.0, you can pin `nvim-origami` to the tag `v1.9`.

 ## Features
 - Use the **LSP to provide folds**, with Treesitter as fallback if the LSP does